Pompey cash boost in store

 The Blues today launch their new Anson Road megastore as life beyond Sondico officially starts.

-Nike’s retail partner Your Sport will oversee the venture at the former Beneficial Foundation offices.
+Nike’s retail partner Just Sport will oversee the venture at the former Beneficial Foundation offices.

 For Pompey, it represents the prized opportunity to ramp up merchandising revenues following an unpopular five-year relationship with Sondico.